21 Essential Tips for First-Time Chromebook Users

 - Click the gear icon to open Settings.

-- At the top, click About Chrome OS.
+- At the bottom of the left panel, click About Chrome OS.

 - Click the Change channel button.